RITESH8503/M1_BillCalculator_Utility/1_Requirements/README.md

 What: Electricity bill calculator**

-Where: School, Science, domestic, industries, Technology
+Where: School, Science, domestic, industries, Technology,villages

 When: Need for calculation.